wyager/Neks/README.md

 KVStore
 =======

-##### A dead simple key/value store
+##### A dead simple key/value server

-KVStore is an in-memory key/value store written in ~200 lines of Haskell.
+KVStore is an in-memory key/value server written in ~200 lines of Haskell.

 ##### Features